Architecture

 Configuration

 All configuration lives in a single mcp_compose.toml file.
-A minimal example:
+See the Configuration page for the complete reference.

 [composer]